 Another Kitty Hawk carrier, the USS America (CV-66) was built around the same time as the Constellation.
 It also contained asbestos materials.

 The USS Constellation was first ordered in 1956, and the New York Naval Shipyard in New York City won the contract to build her.
 She was laid down the following year, was completed and launched in 1959, and commissioned in 1961.

 The Constellation was named for previous U.S. warships, which were named for the constellation of stars on the American flag.
 The name Constellation was chosen for the ship ordered in 1956 because of the addition of Hawaii and Alaska to the Union and their stars to the U.S. flag.

 A much earlier USS Constellation was commissioned in 1855 before widespread asbestos use.
 It is the only surviving Civil War Ship and can be seen in Baltimore’s Inner Harbor.

 Construction Fire and Later Repairs

-In 1990 the USS Constellation underwent upgrades in the Service Life Extension Program, a program designed to allow vessels to remain in operation longer.
-The upgrades took place at the Philadelphia Naval Shipyard, and were extensive including an overhaul of nearly the entire vessel.
-The program added an estimated 15 years to her service life.
+In 1990 the USS Constellation underwent upgrades in the Service Life Extension Program, designed to allow vessels to remain in operation longer.
+The upgrades took place at the Philadelphia Naval Shipyard and were extensive, including an overhaul of nearly the entire vessel.
+The program added an estimated fifteen years to her service life.